Circle centered at origin (0,0) with r as the radius:

 Circle vs line: two ends of a spectrum?

-Line: open-ended, to infinities, straight every point, same change rate
+Line: open-ended, to infinities, lineup straight at every point, same change rate

-Circle: closed loop, bounded, curvy every point, (all) differing change rates
+Circle: closed loop, bounded, curvature/bend at every point, (all) differing change rates

 Semicircle functions.